 We suggest you follow the distance selling laws in the EU if you're looking to provide the best customer service to your buyers across the board.

-Did you know Shopify automatically collects dropshipping tax on each order?
+Did you know Shopify automatically collects a dropshipping tax on each order?
 You may have to check out guides on other platforms to see how this collection process works on their platforms.

 According to a Shopify guide," The following reference guide is for informational purposes only and is not intended to replace professional tax advice.
 If you have further questions about whether tax legislation applies to you, then you should contact US state tax authorities or a tax professional.
 (Source)